KhushiBhadange/ENTRYBOTX/README.md

 The two tiny modules in this project are a sales order (JavaFX) module that will import data from an excel sheet and an automated data entry module (Python) that will enter data automatically.

-## Prerequisites
+## Prerequisites:

-You must have following programs/packages in order to run this project.
+To successfully run the project, ensure the following prerequisites are met:
 * Java 1.8.0_66: https://www.java.com/download/
-* Python 3.8: Download it from https://www.python.org/downloads
+* Python 3.8: Download and install from https://www.python.org/downloads
-* Pandas: Run in command prompt pip install pandas
+* Pandas: Install using pip install pandas in the command prompt
-* Xlrd : Run in command prompt pip install xlrd
+* Xlrd : Install using  pip install xlrd in the command prompt
-* Pyautogui: Run in command prompt pip install pyautogui
+* Pyautogui: Install using pip install pyautogui in the command prompt
-* Oracle Database 19c: Download it from https://www.oracle.com/database/technologies/oracle19c-windows-downloads.html
+* Oracle Database 19c: Download and install it from https://www.oracle.com/database/technologies/oracle19c-windows-downloads.html

-## Approach
+## Project Execution:

-* First need to clone this respiratory.
+* Follow these steps to execute the project:
+1. Clone the project repository to your local machine.
-* Configure your database schema credentials in src/database/DbConnection.
+2. Configure your database schema credentials in the src/database/DbConnection file.
-* Copy database script from database/script.sql and execute in your database IDE (SQL Developer/SQL++, TOAD, etc).
+3. Execute the database script found in database/script.sql within your preferred database IDE (e.g., SQL Developer, TOAD, etc.).
-* Run this project as part of java code through NetBeans IDE or command prompts.
+4. Run the project, either through NetBeans IDE or the command prompt.

-* You will see a form as a pop up where data needed to be entered from automation/Sales Orders.xlsx
-* Run python script which is in automation/script.py using py automation/script.py
+## Execution Flow:

+* Upon running the project, a graphical user interface (GUI) form will appear as a pop-up window.
+* Data required for automation will be sourced from an Excel sheet located at automation/Sales Orders.xlsx.
+* The automation process is initiated through the Python script.

+## Automation Process:

+* The Python script (automation/script.py) is responsible for automating data entry.
-* The python script will execute and take the data from excel and start entering into the form and automate save.
+* It reads data from the Excel sheet and proceeds to enter this data into the GUI form.
+* The script automates the "save" operation as well.
-* The python script will iterate 10 times as there is a break statement in the python script.
+* The automation script is designed to iterate 10 times, thanks to a break statement embedded within the code.

+## Project Benefits:

+This project offers several advantages:
+* Elimination of manual data entry, reducing the potential for human error.
+* Efficiency gains through automation, leading to time and cost savings.
+* Integration with an Oracle Database for secure and organized data storage.
+* Ease of use, with clear instructions for setup and execution.

+## Use Cases:

+This project is well-suited for businesses and organizations that frequently deal with data entry tasks, such as processing sales orders, customer information, or inventory management.
+It can significantly enhance operational efficiency by automating repetitive processes.

+Here are some use cases for this project:

+1. Inventory Management:

+   Automating the entry of inventory data, including product details, quantities, and pricing, into a database system.
+   Regularly updating inventory levels and ensuring accurate stock records without manual intervention.

+2. Financial Transactions:

+   Automating the entry of financial transactions, such as invoices, receipts, and expense reports, into accounting software.
+   Reducing the risk of errors in financial records, which can have significant implications for businesses.

+3. Customer Relationship Management (CRM):

+   Automatically inputting customer data, contact information, and interactions into a CRM system.
+   Streamlining the process of managing customer relationships and improving customer service.